Emmadenols/To-do-List-App/README.md

 # To-do-List-App
-Used HTML, CSS and JavaScript in building this Web App as I continue my learning process
+One of my first major projects using HTML, CSS and JavaScript.
+Building a To-do List App (Web) to manage all my present and future tasks.